athindran/athindran.github.io/index.md

 - PU ELE 203 - Introduction to Circuits
 - PU ELE 368 - Introduction to Wireless Communication Systems

-## Outside Work

-Back in my undergraduate days, I played quite a bit of tennis as a serious extra-curricular and represented the institute at the inter-IIT sports meet and the inter-collegiate sports fest.
-I was also involved in app development during my undergraduate years.
-I helped build Android apps for the institute's technical and cultural festivals, Shaastra and Saarang.

 ## Contact
-You can reach me through email at r[dot]athindran[at]gmail[dot]com or rameshkumarathindran[at]gmail[dot]com
+You can reach me through email at rameshkumarathindran[at]gmail[dot]com